OpenDSA/OpenDSA/RST/en/Glossary.rst

       of a corresponding data record.

    induction hypothesis
-      The key assumption used in an induction proof, that the theorem to be proved holds for smaller instances of the theorem.
+      The key assumption used in a :term:`proof by induction`, that the theorem to be proved holds for smaller instances of the theorem.
-      The induction hypothesis is equivalent to the recursive call in a recursive function.
+      The induction hypothesis is equivalent to the recursive call in a :term:`recursive` function.

+   induction step
+      Part of a :term:`proof by induction`.
+      In its simplest form, this is a proof of the implication that if the theorem holds for $n-1$, then it holds for $n$.
+      As an alternative, see :term:`strong induction`.

+   induction variable
+      The variable used to parameterize the theorem being proved by induction.
+      For example, if we seek to prove that the sum of the integers from 1 to $n$ is $n(n+1)/2$, then $n$ is the induction variable.
+      An induction variable must be an integer.

    inorder traversal
       In a binary tree, a :term:`traversal` that first